TommyMart/QuizNight_Terminal_App/readme.md

 ## Application running requirements

-- The app requires python version 3.12.1 to be in installed, if you want to check which version of Python you have installed please open your terminal and run the following command ```python3 --version```.
+- The app requires python version 3.8 or higher to be in installed, if you want to check which version of Python you have installed please open your terminal and run the following command ```python3 --version```.

 - If you do not have Python 3 installed no version will be displayed, that's okay, but please download it from the [Official Python Website](https://www.python.org/downloads/) before proceeding.
 Please follow the same procedure if you have any other version of Python installed - such as version 2.